lichenaut/PlantNerfer/README.md

 max-light: 15 <br>
 place-and-bone-meal-ignores-min-light-at-night: true <br>
 needs-sky: false <br>
+no-sky-growth-rate: 100 <br>
+no-sky-death-rate: 0 <br>
 min-y: 0 <br>
 max-y: 255 <br>
 restrict-to-worlds: (empty, so any) <br>
 biome-groups: (empty) <br>

+Plants with completely empty config information will use vanilla mechanics.

 Biome group settings will inherit default values from the plant settings, unless they are defined in the biome group settings.